barbaralba's translation of the new testament

 "Jesus Christ."

-"I'm right here, Man.
-No need to scream."
+“I’m right here, Man.
+No need to scream.
+We can understand you better when you talk quietly.”

-"Oh.
+“Oh.
 No one ever told me that before.
-Are you proposing that if I talk like a reasonable man I can better reason with these pig herders."
+Are you proposing that if I talk like a reasonable man that I can also better reason with these pig herders.”

-"I can't promise.
+“I can’t promise.
 At least not about pig herders in the mountain.
 It smells to me like some kind of weird cult.
-But in most cases it is better to retain one's urge to lash out at one's surroundings if one wishes his surroundings to commune with him.
-So that instead of fighting against life, you embrace it."
+But in most cases it is better to retain one’s urge to lash out at others in one’s surroundings if one wishes others in his surroundings to commune with him.
+So that instead of fighting against those who cross your path in life, you may embrace them in conversation.”

 "I like you, Jesus.
 You sound like a sensible man."

-"You have a good soul, my friend.
+“You have a good soul, my friend.
 I can see it.
-You must know the real enemy.
-And fight with love.
+You must learn to know the real enemy.
+And fight with love and words of insight and wisdom.
 It sounds crazy, I know.
-But it has been tested and works always better than hate."
+But it has been tested and works always better than hateful screaming and random curses.”

-Well, the pigs went crazy, we thought they were all possessed.
-Absurd in Heinzeit but they scared the Jesus out of us for a moment.
-Then a black cat the size of a baby camel ran past us so close to my face that I felt its fur on my face.
+Well, as if to prove me wrong, the pigs went crazy.
+For a moment we thought they were all possessed.
+Absurd as it was they scared the Jesus out of us with their panic screeching.
+Then the craziness was made clear.
+A black cat the size of a baby camel ran past us so close that I felt its fur on my face.

-The pig herders ran away, the black cat ran away slowly with a mountain pig in its jaws.
-And the pigs broke their legs trying to run down the mountain.
-Searching like the voice of hell as their flesh ripped on rocks.
+We watched the black cat run away slowly with a mountain pig in its jaws.
+And we witnessed the rest of the pigs breaking their legs trying to run down the mountain.
+Screeching like the voice of hell as their flesh ripped on rocks.

 "Well, that is the strangest thing I saw today."

 We all looked at Peter than broke out laughing.
 It was a laugh of relief.
-The cat could have killed any of us and during the whole event we just stood and watched.
+The cat could have killed anyone of us and during the whole event we just stood and watched.

 "Do you understand them, Mountain Bob."